 Note: the TC will not authorize any HTPs on race day.
 The onus is on the competitor to plan ahead.
-The onus is on the competitor to submit the signed HTP to the MSA Sporting Coordinator - Circuit and Karting - Allison Vogelsang at MSA allison@motorsport.co.za (scanned and emailed or the hard copy).
-Allison will issue a unique number, stamp the document with the MSA logo and capture the details in the HMC HTP database and return a scanned copy to the competitor.
+The onus is on the competitor to submit the signed HTP to the club chairman who will issue a unique number, stamp the document with the club logo and capture the details in the HMC HTP database and return a scanned copy to the competitor.